 Wider studies have also shown that synthetic cannabinoids are associated with higher rates of toxicity and hospital admissions than natural cannabis Sativa derived products and can result in symptoms such as tachycardia, agitation, hallucination, hypertension, the minor elevation of blood glucose, hypokalaemia and vomiting as well as chest pain, seizures, myoclonia and acute psychosis.

 It is not only what synthetic cannabinoids can do that is important to note – it is what they cannot do: Cannabidiol (CBD) has been noted for its anti-inflammatory effects due to the way it interacts with mast cells.

 Here at Hempura, it’s the unique organic characteristics of the Cannabis Sativa (Industrial Hemp) that we use in our CBD products that we love most about our all-natural ingredients; the flavour profile can change subtly from harvest to harvest, and our full spectrum original extract oil, in particular, has a deep, earthy flavour and is free from artificial additives, just as nature intended!

 We use an advanced ethanol extraction method, rather than CO2 extraction, which helps to preserve the naturally occurring terpenes, flavonoids, cannabinoids, nutrients, and minerals present in the plant so that our customers can benefit from the wide range of wellbeing properties delivered by the combination of all these compounds, not just cannabidiol.

 For us, your safety and wellbeing are our highest priority, which is why we champion a natural rather than an artificial approach to CBD products.
 To view our full range of products, you can visit our online shop here.

-Last Updated on 23/03/2021
+Last Updated on 11/03/2022